 We could offer you a challenging and diversified position in an international work environment.
 Join a fast growing company, become a member of a motivated team with a pleasant working atmosphere characterized by openness and collegiality.

 Are you looking for a new professional challenge?
 Find the right job at Sumitomo.

-We are pleased that you wish to apply for a position with us.
-This statement is intended as an explanation of how we process your personal data in the context of a job application.
-In addition it contains other information relevant in this connection.
-We would also refer you to our general data protection rules for our website.
+We are very pleased that you wish to apply for a position with us.
+The following statement is intended to explain what use we make of your personal data in the context of your application and to provide other relevant information.
+Please also refer to our general data protection rules for our website.

 - Who is responsible for the processing of your personal data?

 For the Lauchheim hiring office, the responsible entity or controller as defined in the EU Genera Data Protection Regulation ("GDPR") is: